 Ultimately, an accurate buyer persona ensures every part of a content strategy ladders up to the audience’s pain points and interests.
 If you use data to inform only one part of your content marketing strategy, this is it.

-Choosing Your Content Focus
+Choosing Your Data-Driven Content Marketing Focus

 But audience personas are really just a start, and a variety of other tools exist to help content marketers pinpoint the information that most interests their audience and generate content ideas to match.
-At LEWIS, we use the search engine optimization tool, SEMRush, to identify topics and keywords with a high organic search volume, which in turn tells us broadly what people want to know.
+At TEAM LEWIS, we use the search engine optimization tool, SEMRush, to identify topics and keywords with a high organic search volume, which in turn tells us broadly what people want to know.
 Through SEMRush, I can see that an average of 15,000 people per month research phrases closely related to content marketing, including “what is content marketing?” and “how to measure ROI in content marketing?”
 When I write my next blog about content marketing, I may consider discussing one of these two topics.

 Social listening tools are another way to brainstorm potential content ideas.
 Meltwater Social, for example, allows users to mine data on social media conversations around a given brand, industry, or trend.
 That lets content marketers write on topics that are already of interest to a wide audience.
 It also allows them to identify gaps in their current content when, for example, users turn to social media—and not the company website—to ask brand- or product-specific questions.